pywebio/PyWebIO/docs/guide.rst

 By default, the front-end of PyWebIO gets required static resources from CDN.
 If you want to deploy PyWebIO applications in an offline environment, you need to host static files by yourself, and set the ``cdn`` parameter of ``webio_view()`` or ``webio_handler()`` to ``False``.

 When setting ``cdn=False`` , you need to host the static resources in the same directory as the PyWebIO application.
-In addition, you can also pass a string to ``cdn`` parameter to directly set the deployment directory of PyWebIO static resources.
+In addition, you can also pass a string to ``cdn`` parameter to directly set the URL of PyWebIO static resources directory.

 The path of the static file of PyWebIO is stored in ``pywebio.STATIC_PATH``, you can use the command ``python3 -c "import pywebio; print(pywebio.STATIC_PATH)"`` to print it out.